A WARRIOR’S STORY: THE MIRACLE OF A FORGIVEN LIFE.

 It has been a very long day today.
 Being the only full time Staff Chaplain on duty, I had more to do, and I was getting rather tired.
-I had spent more of my time with paper work than I would like, as well as serving on our IDT’s (Interdisciplinary Team) Meetings.
+I had spent more of my time with paperwork than I would like, as well as serving on our IDT’s (Interdisciplinary Teams.)
 Add to this the fact that our Hospice/Palliative Care Unit was experiencing WW2 Veterans declining and dying in large numbers.
 Yes, indeed, this has been a very long rewarding day for this Chaplain.

 I had been told by one of our more inexperienced Chaplains that the “Psychiatrists do not want Chaplains on the Psychiatric Ward.”
 Being clinically trained, I doubted this very seriously, but being the “new kid on the block” I decided to not challenge the assumption; however, staying away from this ward kept me away from the very opportunities too which I am called.

 As the day came to an end, (Or so I thought) the Secretary placed on my desk a consult from a Psychiatrist asking for a Chaplain to visit with a patient on the psychiatric ward.
 He (the Psychiatrist) knew the young Marine needed spiritual help.

 (No names will be used to protect the privacy and identity of people.)